MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key Takeaways:**

-- Plugins are a way to surface ISV services and apps on Microsoft Copilots allowing end users interact with third-party apps and services from M365 client apps.
+- Plugins are a way to surface ISV services and apps on Microsoft Copilots allowing end users interact with ISV apps and services from Microsoft 365 client apps.
 - ISVs can create plugins using tools like Teams Message Extensions and Copilot Studio plugins.
 - Plugins can increase your solution's visibility and discoverability through Partner Center

 ### Pattern B: Use Graph Connecters to bring your data to Copilot experiences

-[Graph connectors](/graph/connecting-external-content-connectors-overview) enable ISVs to connect their data sources to the Microsoft 365 Semantic Index, making their data searchable, discoverable, and actionable for users, directly from M365 client apps such as Teams, Outlook, Word etc. This enables Microsoft Copilot to be grounded in your data, whether cloud or on-premises, via the Microsoft Graph.
-Furthermore, ISVs can leverage [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview), a unified data platform delivered as a SaaS product, to bring their data into the Microsoft Cloud and easily connect it to the Microsoft Graph.
+[Graph connectors](/graph/connecting-external-content-connectors-overview) enable ISVs to connect their data to the Microsoft 365 Semantic Index.
+Their data becomes searchable and actionable for users, directly from Microsoft 365 client apps such as Teams, Outlook, and Word.
+Microsoft Copilot becomes grounded in ISV data, whether cloud or on-premises, via the Microsoft Graph.
+Furthermore, ISVs can use [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview), a unified data platform delivered as a SaaS product, to bring their data into the Microsoft Cloud and easily connect it to the Microsoft Graph.

 ISVs can build Graph connectors using the Microsoft Graph Connectors API, which supports a range of data sources, file systems, web pages, enterprise applications, and more.